SEE WHAT OUR UNDERGRADS ARE DOING...

 Throughout these various departments, undergraduate students will have a myriad of opportunities to explore the exciting world of biomedical research and understand the way in which these disciplines affect patients and populations around the globe.

-Learn what our students are doing in these various departments:
+Learn about undergrad researchers in these various departments:

 The field of Neuroscience is at the precipice of an unprecedented age of discovery.
 Recent advances in genetics and cellular and molecular biology have provided stunning insights into the mechanisms underlying many diseases and disorders of the nervous system.
 The advent of new tools and technologies has allowed neuroscientists to probe neural function at the molecular, cellular, systems, and behavioral levels.
 The parallel development of scientific and technological advances has positioned us to translate basic science findings to relevant clinical outcomes.
 The multidisciplinary nature of Neuroscience scholarship and research is one of the greatest strengths and most attractive aspects of the discipline.